Explore-In-HMS/huawei.ads.admob_mediation/README.md

 ## Cordova

 This section demonstrates how to use AdMob mediation feature with Huawei Ads Kit on Cordova.

+Make sure to check the article on [How to use Huawei Ads with AdMob mediation (Cordova)](https://medium.com/huawei-developers/how-to-use-huawei-ads-with-admob-mediation-cordova-f48986f40ab1)

 **Important:** _There is no official Cordova SDK for_ AdMob _therefore third party SDKs has been used in the demonstration._